What is Buncul?

 About the mascot

-Bun-chan is the mascot for Bunkaru.
+Bun-chan is the mascot for Buncul.

 Culture is the basis of imagination and creativity and is important for the development of both.
 Bun-chan was conceived as a white-colored character that does not resemble any living creature, so that readers can freely exercise their imagination and creativity.
 The mouth is in the shape of the Japanese character for culture.